cnr-isti-vclab/ReviewerNet/parser/README.md

 ^The completion time has been measured on a dual-core laptop connected to a network with 2MB/s bandwidth.

 ^^Use always https://www.semanticscholar.org/ as reference for journal names and available papers because the same journal/venue is referenced in different ways across different papers.
-We suggest to put at least three string for each journal in order to have better coverage in the fuzzy search.[see journals.py for an example]
+We suggest to put at least three string for each journal in order to have better coverage in the fuzzy search.[see journals.txt for an example]